Equality and diversity policy

 - Disability network (disabled staff and volunteers)

 - GEN network (Gender network for staff and volunteers)

 - LGBT+ network (lesbian, Gay, Bisexual Transgender and staff and volunteers identifying with other sexualities).

 We also have a diversity and inclusion steering group which includes representatives from our board, senior leadership team and our diversity advisory group.
 This group holds the organisation to account for a continuous action plan to drive improvement and continuously adapt.

 Diversity data helps us keep improving

 We know that to best support people in crisis, we need to reflect the communities we serve.
 Research into diversity and inclusion in the Red Cross supports this and we carry out regular research into equality and diversity issues within the Red Cross.

 We will continue to share our diversity findings publicly, including our report on Recruiting, supporting and developing Black, Asian and minority ethnic (B.A.M.E.) staff (PDF).

 We use this data to develop our understanding of where we need to improve our approaches to inclusion.
 To best support our people and service users, we also regularly review what diversity questions we ask.
 Going beyond these statistics, we look at where people fall within and between groups and make sure we meet their needs in the workplace.
 Any data we collect regarding diversity is managed in line with strict information governance guidelines.

-Our equality impact assessment tool helps us make sure that all important decisions take diversity into account.
+Our equality impact assessment (PDF) tool helps us make sure that all important decisions take diversity into account.